econtract/crm/README.md

 ```

 In order to use the CRM API (and thus this package), an API key is required.
-If you are in need of such a key, please get in touch with Aanbieders.be via [their website](https://www.aanbieders.be/contact).
+If you are in need of such a key, please get in touch via evert [at] aanbieders.be.

 ### Laravel installation